 If you have severe hearing loss, you may benefit from a cochlear implant.
-This is a device that’s surgically implanted in your cochlea, the spiral-shaped bone in your inner ear.
+This is a device that’s surgically implanted in your cochlea, the spiral-shaped organ in your inner ear.

-In this article, we’ll explore how the device works and what the procedure entails.
-We’ll also cover the cost, pros, and cons.
+In this article, we’ll explore how the device works, what the procedure entails, the expected cost, as well as pros and cons of the implants.

 A cochlear implant is a small electronic medical device that improves moderate to severe hearing loss.
 It’s used to help hearing loss in adults, children, and babies.

 The device works by electrically stimulating the cochlear nerve.
 It has external and inner components.

 The external component is placed behind the ear.
 It consists of a microphone, which receives sound waves.
 A speech processor analyzes the sounds and turns them into digital signals.